 Pesticides – SGS Lab

-We analyzed all samples for 76 pesticide compounds, 72 of which were on the DEP priority list.
-Of those 76 compounds, 42 compounds (39 priority) were detected at one or more stations, in at least one sample type (SPMD, POCIS, or grab samples).
-Thirty-eight of the 39 priority compounds detected were found using a combination of SPMD and grab samples.
-Thirty compounds (28 priority) were detected at all stations (N = 4) using a single sample type.
-Detections for 17 priority and 1 non-priority compounds were qualified due to lab or field blank detections.
+Analysis was performed on all samples for 76 pesticide compounds; 42 of which were detected at one or more stations, in at least one sample type (SPMD, POCIS, or grab samples).
+Forty-one of the 42 compounds detected were found using a combination of SPMD and grab samples.
+Thirty-one compounds were detected at all stations (N = 4).
+Detections for 18 compounds were qualified due to lab or field blank detections.

 Pharmaceuticals and Personal Care Products (PPCPs) – SGS Lab

-We analyzed POCIS and grab samples for 127 PPCP compounds, 21 of which were on the DEP priority list.
-The 127 compounds were divided into 5 analytical lists.
-Three lists used acid extraction and positive electrospray ionization (APOS, APOSX and APOSY), one used acid extraction and negative electrospray ionization (ANEG), and one used base extraction and positive electrospray ionization (BPOS).
-The ANEG list had the most priority compounds on it (8 compounds), while the APOS list had the highest number of priority compounds detected (5 compounds).

-Of the 127 compounds analyzed, 39 compounds (15 priority) were detected in at one or more stations, in at least one sample type.
-Fourteen of the 15 priority compounds detected were found in POCIS samples, and 10 of the 15 priority compounds detected were found in grab samples.
-Seven compounds (2 on priority list) were detected at all stations (N = 4) using a single sample type.
-Detections for 3 non-priority compounds were qualified due to lab or field blank detections.
+Analysis was performed on POCIS and grab samples for 127 PPCP compounds; 39 were detected at one or more stations, in at least one sample type.
+Of the 39 compounds detected, 31 compounds were found in POCIS samples and 24 compounds were found in grab samples.
+Seven compounds were detected at all stations (N = 4).
+Detections for 3 compounds were qualified due to lab or field blank detections.

 Hormones – SGS Lab

-We analyzed POCIS and grab samples for 17 hormone compounds, 15 of which were on the DEP priority list.
-Of those 17 compounds, 5 compounds (3 priority) were detected at one or more stations, in at least one sample type.
-All of the priority compounds detected were found in the POCIS samples, and 2 of the 3 priority compounds detected were found in grab samples.
-One priority compound was detected at all stations (N = 4) in grab samples.
+Analysis was performed on POCIS and grab samples for 17 hormone compounds; 5 compounds were detected at one or more stations, in at least one sample type.
+All compounds detected were found in the POCIS samples, and 2 of the compounds detected were found in grab samples.
+One compound was detected at all stations (N = 4).
 All grab sample detections were qualified due to lab or field blank detections, but no data from POCIS samples were qualified due to this reason.

 Perfluorinated Compounds (PFCs) – SGS Lab

-We analyzed POCIS and grab samples for 13 PFC compounds, 10 of which were on the DEP priority list.
-Of those 13 compounds, 10 compounds were detected (8 priority) at one or more stations, in at least one sample type.
-All of the priority compounds detected were found in the POCIS samples, and five of the eight priority compounds detected were found in grab samples.
-Three priority compounds were detected at all stations (N = 4) in POCIS samples.
+Analysis was performed on POCIS and grab samples for 13 PFC compounds; 10 compounds were detected at one or more stations, in at least one sample type.
+Eight of the compounds detected were found in the POCIS samples, and seven of the compounds detected were found in grab samples.
+Three compounds were detected at all stations (N = 4).
 No PFC data were qualified due to lab or field blank detections.

 Polybrominated diphenyl ethers (PBDEs) – SGS Lab

-We analyzed SPMD and grab samples for 8 PBDE compounds, all of which were on the DEP priority list.
-All compounds analyzed were detected at one or more stations, in both sample types.
-All compounds were also detected at all stations (N = 4) in SPMD samples, and 4 of those compounds were also detected at all stations in grab samples.
+Analysis was performed on SPMD and grab samples for 8 PBDE compounds, all of which were detected by both sampling types at one or more sites.
+For SPMD, all compounds were found at all sites, whereas 4 of the 8 were detected at all sites for grab.
 All SPMD detections and 92% of grab detections were qualified due to lab or field blank detections.

 Alkylphenols – SGS lab